 The helpline offers emotional support, crisis counseling, and referral services for substance use disorder and other behavioral health issues, helping individuals access the resources and services they need to navigate difficult times.

 Hope4NC is a valuable resource for those struggling with substance use disorder, providing a lifeline for those in need of support and guidance.

-Zinnia Healing is a service that offers drug and alcohol rehab centers nationwide.
+Zinnia Health is a service that offers drug and alcohol rehab centers nationwide.
 We can help you find the nearest substance abuse treatment program near to you in NC.